northstowekarate/northstowekarate.github.io/posts/2025/01/08/index.md

 We started off with straight punch, practicing kime - relaxing throughout the technique so that we can move quickly, tensing at the end and immediately relaxing to generate power.
 This instantaneous tensing then relaxing is kime.

 We then moved on to front stance, stepping punch and outside block.
-Kime applies to all techniques, including these ones.
+Kime applies to all techniques, including these.

 ## Kumite (sparring)

-We then partnered up and practiced blocking each others punches using outside block to deflect the punches.
+We then partnered up and practiced blocking each other's punches using outside block to deflect the punches.
 Kime is used here too!

 ## [Kata (forms)](/kata/heian/)